top of page

 During his time in the UK, he performed as a guest Principal Horn with numerous leading symphony orchestras.
 In the Southern Hemisphere, he often collaborates as guest Principal Horn with the Sydney and Melbourne Symphony Orchestras and played a significant role in the 2016 ‘Ring Cycle’ in Melbourne.

 As a soloist, Sam has performed concertos by Haydn, Mozart, Hoffmann, Franz Strauss, and Richard Strauss.
 He recorded John Rimmer’s Horn Concerto with the NZSO, and his performance of Mozart’s 4th Horn Concerto with Sinfonia Viva was broadcast on Classic FM.
 Sam also toured this concerto with the NZSO in 2016.
-Currently, he teaches horn at the New Zealand School of Music at Victoria University Wellington.

 Sam has made numerous commercial recordings for the film and pop industries, including albums with Sting, Sam Smith, and Florence & the Machine, and soundtracks for “The Hobbit: The Desolation of Smaug”, “Interstellar”, “The Martian”, and the Bond film “Spectre”.
 He has also contributed to scores for television and video games, including the Halo franchise.
 He has recorded on numerous live BBC Radio 3 broadcasts and on many commercial record labels.